magnussolution/magnusbilling7/wiki/en/modules/queueMember/queueMember.rst

 Sip user
 --------

-| SIP account to add like a agent to the queue.
+| SIP user to add like a agent to the queue.